jhagon/sample_tracker/DEVEL.markdown

 * WITHDRAWN
 * FAILED*

-the latter meaning any ststus flag that begins with the string `FAILED`.
+the latter meaning any status flag that begins with the string `FAILED`.
 To do this, the `queue` action in the samples controller was changed to:

 ```